Honesdale, Pennsylvania: History

+Early settlement and name

-The discovery of anthracite coal in northeastern Pennsylvania in the early 1800s and the need to transport this valuable fuel to New York City gave birth to the Delaware and Hudson Canal, the American Railroad, and the Borough of Honesdale.
-Honesdale was named for Philip Hone, former mayor of New York and president of Honesdale's Delaware & Hudson (D&H) Canal Company.
-Honesdale, originally called "Dyberry Forks," was laid out as a village in 1826 when the D & H Canal was created.
-It was incorporated as a borough on January 28, 1831.
+The discovery of anthracite coal in northeastern Pennsylvania in the early 1800s and the need to transport this fuel to New York City led to the creation of the Delaware and Hudson Canal and the development of the Borough of Honesdale.
+The area, originally called Dyberry Forks for the confluence of the East and West branches of the Dyberry Creek, was laid out as a village in 1826 when the Delaware and Hudson (D&H) Canal was created.
+The borough was named for Philip Hone, former mayor of New York City and president of Honesdale's D&H Canal Company.
+Honesdale was incorporated as a borough on January 28, 1831.

 The Honesdale Residential Historic District and the D&H Canal are listed on the National Register of Historic Places.

 Birthplace of American railroading

-Honesdale is home to the first commercial steam locomotive run on rails in the United States, the Stourbridge Lion.
-On August 8, 1829, the Stourbridge Lion started in Honesdale, ran three miles to Seelyville, and returned; Honesdale, therefore, is known as the birthplace of the American Railroad.
+Honesdale is recognized as the birthplace of the American Railroad.
+On August 8, 1829, the Stourbridge Lion, the first commercial steam locomotive run on rails in the United States, operated on a short stretch from Honesdale to Seelyville and back.
+The locomotive, owned by the D&H Canal Company, was considered too heavy for regular service, but the experiment marked a milestone in American transportation history.

-The Stourbridge Lion, owned by the Delaware & Hudson (D&H) Canal Company was regrettably considered too heavy for further use.
-D&H transported anthracite coal from mines near Carbondale to New York City via Honesdale and Kingston, New York.
-Coal was moved by a unique gravity-railroad from the mines to Honesdale where it was transferred to barges and transported via a 108-mile canal to Kingston, New York, then shipped by river barges down the Hudson River to New York City.
+The D&H Canal Company transported anthracite coal from mines near Carbondale to New York City via Honesdale and Kingston, New York.
+Coal was moved from the mines to Honesdale by a gravity-powered railroad, then transferred to barges along a 108-mile canal to Kingston, and finally shipped down the Hudson River to New York City.

-What remained of the Stourbridge Lion passed into many hands over the coming years and was eventually acquired by the Smithsonian Institution in 1890.
-The main boiler is currently on loan at the Baltimore and Ohio Railroad Museum in Baltimore, Maryland.

-The Wayne County Historical Society Museum contains a full-scale replica of the Stourbridge Lion; the Society also displays many historical photographs, artifacts and other exhibits.
-The D&H Railroad Company built the replica using original blueprints for the 1933 Century of Progress Exposition in Chicago.
-The replica was relocated to Honesdale in 1941.
+The main boiler of the original Stourbridge Lion was eventually acquired by the Smithsonian Institution in 1890 and is currently on loan at the National Museum of Railroad History & Innovation in Baltimore, Maryland.
+Honesdale’s Wayne County Historical Society Museum contains a full-scale replica of the Stourbridge Lion, built by the D&H Railroad Company using the original blueprints for the 1933 Century of Progress Exposition in Chicago.
+The replica was relocated to Honesdale in 1941 and remains a central historical attraction.

-Passenger excursions run seasonally from Honesdale to Hawley along the historic Stourbridge Line.
-The railroad runs twenty-five miles along the Lackawaxen River.
-Excursions depart from the platform at the Wayne County Visitors Center.
+Passenger excursions run seasonally along the historic Stourbridge Line from Honesdale to Hawley, covering twenty-five miles along the Lackawaxen River.
+Excursions depart from the platform at the Wayne County Visitors Center, offering visitors a chance to experience Honesdale’s railroading heritage.